k21971/EvilHack/doc/evilhack-changelog.md

 - Affixing gemstones onto weapons using a forge
 - Fix: OOB write in obufs[] from long object names
 - Fix: OOB write in obufs[] from stacked suffix annotations
+- Gemstone affixing: only consume Blacksmith hammer charge on success